NYCFC draws small crowd to Red Bull Arena for CONCACAF match - WHIZ News

 HARRISON, N.J.
 (AP) — Major League Soccer’s New York City team drew a tiny crowd for its first competitive match of the season, a CONCACAF Champions League victory over Costa Rica’s San Carlos that was played at Red Bull Arena.

-The announced crowd for Wednesday night’s game was 4,396, and the actual attendance in the 25,000-capacity stadium, appeared to be under 1,000.
+The announced crowd for Wednesday night’s game was 4,396 in the 25,000-capacity stadium.
+The team said that figure was tickets distributed and the actual attendance was about 2,700.

 NYC’s home has been Yankee Stadium in the Bronx since it launched in 2015, and the team has been trying to put together a deal for its own venue.
 This game was played at the home of its rival New York Red Bulls.